wp-plugins/issuupress/readme.txt

 - **img="false"** : Set this to a number will display the thumbnail of each pdf at the provided width (ex: img="120" will display the thumbnail at the width of 120px).

 == Changelog ==

+= 1.3.1 =
+- Fixed issue if your website is using SSL (https protocol)
+- Tested against wordpress 4.2

 = 1.3.0 =
 - Enhancement: added the option to only fetch public/private or both documents from your Issuu account.